quarkiverse/quarkus-azure-services/integration-tests/azure-keyvault/README.md

 ## Preparing the Azure services

-You need to create an Azure Key Vault before runnint the sample application.
+You need to create an Azure Key Vault before running the sample application.

 ### Logging into Azure